emonsen-000/ML-model-to-predict-CO2-emission-and-CO2-rating/README.md

 # 📌 Project Overview
-This project explores vehicle fuel consumption and emissions using Machine Learning. in this project I will use many ML algorithms to build and compare a CO2 emission & CO2 rating prediction model.
+This project explores vehicle fuel consumption and emissions using Machine Learning.
+It applies multiple algorithms to build and compare models for predicting CO₂ emissions and CO₂ ratings.

 # It includes:
 📊 Data Analysis (EDA)